apache/spark/docs/structured-streaming-kafka-integration.md

   .option("kafka.bootstrap.servers", "host1:port1,host2:port2")
   .start();

+// Write key-value data from a DataFrame to Kafka using the topic specified in the path option StreamingQuery ds = df
+  .selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)")
+  .writeStream()
+  .format("kafka")
+  .option("kafka.bootstrap.servers", "host1:port1,host2:port2")
+  .start("topic2");

 {% endhighlight %}
 </div>
 <div data-lang="python" markdown="1">
 {% highlight python %}

-# Write key-value data from a DataFrame to a specific Kafka topic specified in an option
+# Write key-value data from a DataFrame to Kafka using the topic specified in the topic option
 ds = df \
   .selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)") \
   .writeStream \